 Also remember to get the lesson guide which summarises everything for you to work on.
 Click here to download.

 Want more?
 Check out Pentatonic Scales Part 2.

 Here’s the solo.
 Enjoy.

 P.S.
-If you get stuck with the solo, I have put in a slowed down track below the solo.
+If you get stuck with the solo, try the slowed down version below.

 Slow Solo 55BPM: Want to try the solo slower?
 Try this:

 Solo # 1 Backing (You try with the full speed track)